MohammedEssehemy/git-workflow/README.md

         git checkout development
         git pull
+        git checkout -b feature/my-awesome-feature

+* Write your code

-        git checkout -b feature/my-awesome-feature edit, commit, push your commits as needed:
+* add files, commit, push your commits as needed:

         git add .  #You can select the needed files git commit -m 'commit message'
-        git push --set-upstream origin feature/my-awesome-feature # first time only after that use git push when you finish your work, pull the development branch and solve any conflicts:
+        git push --set-upstream origin feature/my-awesome-feature # first time only after that use git push

+when you finish your work, pull the development branch and solve any conflicts:

         git pull origin development